 We collaborate with healthcare facilities throughout the state to provide clinical experiences, including hospitals, clinics, long-term care facilities and health departments in Durham, Wake, Orange, Chatham, Person, Vance-Granville and Franklin counties.

 Over the past three years, the program has graduated 60–75 nursing students each year, and our retention rate averages 85%–90%.
-Our graduates, including both accelerated and traditional nurses, are employed in various clinical/educational sites, are leaders in the community and actively participate in local and national professional organizations.
+Our graduates, including both accelerated and traditional nurses, are employed in various clinical and educational sites, are leaders in the community and actively participate in local and national professional organizations.

 Message from the Chair